-Do I need to Comply ?
+Do I need to comply?

-What is the GDPR
+What is GDPR?

-What does GDPR mean for UK businesses
+What does GDPR mean for small UK businesses?

-Does GDPR ensure I have Data Protection in place.
+Does GDPR ensure I have data protection in place?

 GDPR is designed to ensure your Data is protected and unusable to outside parties.
 In complying with GDPR you are protecting company assets and company IP, something that should be done anyway.
 In adopting GDPR additional systems and procedures may need to be put in place to ensure both yourself and your clients are adequatley protected.

-Do I have to change the way I collect and store Data
+Do I have to change the way I collect and store data?

 This very much depends on the way you currently collect and store Data.
 A specific aim of GDPR is to protect clients' personal Data by pseudonymisation of any identifying Data fields.
 For example a clients name would be replaced with a unique number rendering the Data record less identifying.
 This process would be more applicable to large amounts of Data used for analytics though.

 Think of it this way.
 The GDPR is like the UK speed limit.
 Everone needs to comply.
 However if your car is incapable of travelling above 30 mph then you can pretty much ignore the speed limit.
 If your car routinely drifts up to 40 or 50 mph then you need to be looking at the speedometer almost constantly.
 The GDPR is similar in that a lot of companies don't deal with personal or sensitive data.
 Those companies need to comply but they don't need to do a lot.
 Others, mostly ones that deal on a B2C basis should have appropriate guidelines, training and systems in place to show they are compliant.